inet-framework/inet-showcases/docs/wireless/power/index.md

 <img src="host12-2.png" class="screen" />

-`host[0]` is different from the other hosts in that it doesn't generate ping requests, but sends replies to all the ping requests it receives.
-Therefore it consumes energy faster.
-As other hosts just send one ping request every second, `host[0]` has to reply to 20 ping request each second.
-This increased consumption can be seen on the following energy level graph as more rapidly decreasing curve (`host[0]` is the blue curve).
+`host[0]` is different from the other hosts in that it doesn't send ping requests, it "only" sends replies to the pings sent by the other hosts.
+(Hosts send one ping request every second.)

-`host[0]` transmits around 20 times more than the other hosts, thus it consumes 20 times more energy when it is transmitting.
-(TODO ?????)
-The curve doesn't decrease 20 times as fast because most of the time the hosts are listening.
+Note that although `host[0]` transmits around 20 times more than the other hosts, its energy consumption is similar to the other hosts' (`host[0]` is the blue curve).
-Transmissions are rare, and the time hosts spend transmitting is far less than they spend listening.
-Energy consumtion is dominated by reception.
+This is so because is its energy consumption is still dominated by reception: the host spends most of its time listening, and only a fraction of time transmitting.

 <img src="consumption4.png" class="screen" width="850" />